jbchouinard/jblisp2/mkdocs/manual.pandoc.md

 ```nohighlight
 (setglobal! name :expr)
 ```
-Change existing binding in global env.
-Raises error if a binding does not already exists.
+Change value of global variable.
+Raises error if the global variable is not defined.

 ---